 Accessing The Funds

 Your Administrative Contact or PI can outline for you your university’s specific process for accessing grant funds.
-Please be sure you understand the steps necessary to access the funds well before the funds are disbursed to save you headaches later.
+Please be sure you understand the steps necessary to access the funds well before the funds are disbursed.
 The following are often part of this process:

-- A post-award person is assigned to oversee the grant.
+- A post-award individual is assigned to oversee the grant.

 - A financial account is created.
 In this case, you’ll be given an accounting code and will submit invoices or reimbursement requests against this code, often to your post-award contact or finance office.